mkalish/docker-history-talk/presentation.md

 .bigImage[![IBM](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4b/State_diagram_3_state_busy_beaver_2B.svg/500px-State_diagram_3_state_busy_beaver_2B.svg.png)]

 ???
+The original makers of the computer was IBM.
+Think those huge rooms with floor to ceiling computers.

 In fact, the only game in town.
 They offered computers that you could come in and rent; you would get to feed your program in one side walk around to the other and it would print out the results.
 And it worked great.

+Downside was that it took a long time to write "programs" that could be executed and only one program could be run at a time meaning no interaction.
+Insert the program, press play and wait for the results.

 ---